 I was getting more traffic, more clicks, and more engaged readers on my content.
 Yes, having the right headlines can do all of these things.
 That is why this is the tool I have used religiously for years.
 If you want more traffic or comments from readers, I highly recommend you use this tool.

-Another beautiful tool… well it’s more of a website, is called Unsplash.
+Another beautiful tool (well, more of a website) is called Unsplash.
 Unsplash is a stock photo website.
-I have gone to the site to get images to use on many of my blog post on Miss Millennia Magazine.
+I have gone to the site to get images to use on many of my blog posts on Miss Millennia Magazine.

 You should know that it is not okay to do a google search for an image and use that image on your blog without knowing if it is royalty-free.
 If you use an image that is not royalty-free, you open yourself up to possibly be sued for copyright infringement.